UAE Media Professionals Warn Against Impact Of Irresponsible Media On Children’s Safety Issues - UrduPoint

 The interactive discussion saw participants sharing their experiences and challenges while covering child-related cases and identified the issues that arose when reporting on child abuse and domestic violence cases.
 They also pointed out violations in advertising material directed at children and evaluated the adherence to professional principles of reporting on child-related cases in several published news stories.
 Participants presented positive and negative instances of the media dealing with cases related to children with disability and special needs.

-Dr. Engy Khalil elaborated on professional principles of reporting on children’s issues in media, showcasing a number of articles published in the Arab and international media.
-They included the principles and rights defined by the United Nations Children's Fund, UNICEF, and the United Nations General Assembly, in addition to the United Nations Convention on the Rights of the Child, and the Professional Principles of Arab Media in Handling Child Right Issues.
+Professional principles Dr. Engy Khalil elaborated on professional principles of reporting on children’s issues in media, showcasing a number of articles published in the Arab and international media.
+They included the principles and rights defined by the United Nations Children's Fund (UNICEF) and the United Nations General Assembly, in addition to the United Nations Convention on the Rights of the Child, and the Professional Principles of Arab Media in Handling Child Right Issues.

 She remarked that the examples showcased the ethics and principles that should be implemented in media reporting when addressing issues related to children.
 They include equity, non-discrimination, freedom of thought and expression, protection of child privacy, transparency, accuracy, respecting family’s role, media support, integration and assistance.